GEO vs SEO

 How do I check if my site is optimized for GEO?

-Use Foglift's free scanner to check your GEO score.
-It analyzes AI crawler access (robots.txt), structured data depth, FAQ sections, content structure, entity markup, and citation-friendly formatting — all the factors that determine whether AI models can find and cite your content.
+Use Foglift's free Technical Audit to check your AI Readiness Score.
+It analyzes AI crawler access (robots.txt), structured data depth, FAQ sections, content structure, entity markup, and citation-friendly formatting.
+These are the factors that determine whether AI models can find and cite your content.

-A GEO score measures how well your website is optimized for AI-generated answers.
+An AI Readiness Score measures how well your website is optimized for AI-generated answers.
 It evaluates factors like AI crawler access, structured data, FAQ presence, content structure, entity markup, and meta description quality.
-Foglift provides free GEO scoring alongside traditional SEO analysis, so you can track both in one place.
+Foglift provides free AI Readiness scoring alongside traditional SEO analysis, so you can track both in one place.

 Related articles: